annhilati/rhombus/docs/index.md

 <h2>What do I need to get started?</h2>

 To use Rhombus efficiently, the following is recommended:

+- A basic understanding of how to use Python and object oriented programming
-- A basic understanding of how to use Python and Python modules
+- A basic understanding of how to use Python modules
 - A basic understanding of how to use [Beet](https://github.com/mcbeet/beet)
 - A basic understanding of how datapacks work